Anonymoustank/Cross-Product/README.md

 # Cross-Product
-Cross Product calculator using python3
+Cross Product calculator using python3 and tkinter